-Walking though a few mainstream rock songs, and covering the ‘intro’, ‘verse’, ‘chorus’, ‘bridge’, etc., became a real eye-opener for him.
+Walking through a few mainstream rock songs and covering the ‘intro,’ ‘verse,’ ‘chorus,’ ‘bridge,’ etc., became a real eye-opener for him.

 I gave him a live demo of me playing for quite some time, explaining everything as I went along.
 Used a bit of my handy binder of carefully-organized practice material.
 Then it was Glenn’s turn.
-I talked about 2-way, 3-way and 4-way independence, and really emphasized that this was going to be like learning to ride a bicycle.
+I talked about 2-way, 3-way, and 4-way independence and really emphasized that this would be like learning to ride a bicycle.
 He could immediately see that.

-We discussed the importance of using a metronome (no matter what kind of musician you are!) and demoed several of mine (Korg TM-40 and the Boss DB-88).
+We discussed the importance of using a metronome (no matter what kind of musician you are!).
+I demoed several of the metronomes that I use, the Korg TM-40 and the Boss DB-88.

-Finally, we walked though some catalogs of drums, acoustic and electronic, as well as practice pads and practice pad kits.
-We walked over to the shelves I have laden with all of my music books mentioning that “this is a lifelong activity”.
+Finally, we walked through some catalogs of drums, acoustic and electronic, and practice pads and practice pad kits.
+We walked over to the shelves I have laden with all of my music books, mentioning that “this is a lifelong activity.”

 I taught myself to play the drums using the “Ultimate Beginners Series” on VHS.
-I was a great way to get over the basics.
-A year later I got a good teacher and took regular lessons for a good few years.
+It was a great way to get over the basics.
+A year later, I got a good teacher and took regular lessons for a good few years.

 So, after we spend about two hours, I had a box ready for Glenn with all of my “Ultimate” books, disks, and videos.
 On permanent loan…